mhn098/carbon-critter/README.md

 Chat bot that reccomends how users can improve their carbon footprint based on their current habits.

 # Technologies Used
-Angular: Frontend web application framework run on Node.js HTML/CSS/TypeScript: Frontend languages for creating the user interface and implementing interactivity.
+Angular: Frontend web application framework run on Node.js.
+HTML/CSS/TypeScript: Frontend languages for creating the user interface and implementing interactivity.
-FastAPI: Backend web framework for building APIs with Python
+FastAPI: Backend web framework for building APIs with Python.
+Intel LLM: Trained in jupyter notebook.